 Compiler Invocation What is Generated -xer flag is used to compile ASN.1 without XER encoding instructions Generated code supports BASIC-XER, canonical XER, and OSys-XER.
 Set the flags described above to choose the desired encoding at runtime.
-Generated PDU methods will automatically set OSASN1XER for you. encodings. • • • Generated code supports EXTENDED-XER only.
+Generated PDU methods (e.g. ASN1C_MyType::Decode, ASN1C_MyType::Encode, XmlEnc_MyType_PDU, XmlDec_MyType_PDU) will automatically set OSASN1XER for you, meaning that these can ONLY be used for XER. -xsd produces schema that validates BASIC-XER encodings. • • • Generated code supports EXTENDED-XER only.
 You should set the OSASN1XER flag.
 If you are using the PDU methods, it will be automatically set for you. -xsd produces schema that validates EXTENDED-XER encodings.
-As of this writing, this is not fully supported. -xml used to compile ASN.1 This is the same as the first entry (using -xer) except that the generated PDU methods will NOT automatically set OSASN1XER for you.
-This means you will get OSys-XER encodings unless you set the flag yourself.
+As of this writing, this is not fully supported.

-Compiler Invocation What is Generated -xsd produces schema that validates OSys-XER encodings. -xml used to compile XSD Generated code supports EXTENDED-XER only.
+Compiler Invocation What is Generated -xml used to compile ASN.1 This is the same as the first entry (using -xer) except that the generated PDU methods will NOT automatically set OSASN1XER for you.
+This means you will get OSys-XER encodings unless you set the flag yourself. -xsd produces schema that validates OSys-XER encodings. -xml used to compile XSD Generated code supports EXTENDED-XER only.
 You should set the OSASN1XER flag.
 If you are using the PDU methods, it will be automatically set for you.